MRes Historical Research

 - Mode of study Part-time, Full-time, Campus based, Stand-alone modules

 The Master of Research in Historical Research is a one-year research preparation Masters intended to prepare postgraduate for a research-based career and enable specialisation in particular historical topics.

 The MRes is designed to:

 - demonstrate your ability to undertake research to doctoral level at Stirling or other universities in Britain and overseas

-These aims are achieved through the completion of independent study modules, field seminars and skills training conducted under supervision.
-You’ll be allocated an individual supervisor to direct your independent study and plan the curriculum to reflect your interests and requirements.
+These aims are achieved through the completion of independent study modules and skills training conducted under supervision.
+You’ll be allocated an individual supervisor to direct your study and plan the curriculum to reflect your interests and requirements.

 Our course prepares you for further research by: